 Year to date, the fund is down about 1.59%, although the fund was up more than 15% for the rolling 1-year.
 Since the fund avoids equity investments, its holding is made up of commodity derivatives in the form of bonds, futures and other asset types.

 The Bottom Line

-Commodities are on the rise and mutual funds provide investors with the best opportunity to profit.
+Commodities are gaining back traction and mutual funds provide investors with the best opportunity to profit.
 Usually, futures are the preferred method of investing in commodities.
 Alternatively, stocks heavily tied to commodities can offer investors leverage.
 But mutual funds are an all-encompassing investment product that provides investors with both exposure to commodities as well as professional management.
 For those looking for commodity exposure, mutual funds are the best way to go.